In rare cases, cramps during pregnancy may be a symptom of preeclampsia, ectopic pregnancy, or other concerns requiring quick medical attention.

-Cramping can be a normal part of your pregnancy, but sometimes, it can be a serious concern.
+Cramping can be a normal part of your pregnancy, but sometimes it can be a serious concern.
 With a little knowledge, you’ll be able to find out just what’s causing your discomfort.

 But during pregnancy, you may find that sex feels somewhat different.
 It may feel less than pleasurable, due to your expanding tummy.
 Later in your pregnancy, orgasm can possibly cause you to feel mild contractions.
 If you feel any of these symptoms after having sex, talk to your doctor.

+Even though mild cramps are a normal part of pregnancy, you should still talk to your doctor about your discomfort.
 If you begin to see spotting or bleeding along with your cramps, it could be a sign of miscarriage or an ectopic pregnancy.

 With a normal pregnancy, your ovary releases an egg into the fallopian tube.
 When sperm fertilize the egg, it moves into your uterus and attaches into the lining.
 The egg continues to grow over the next nine months.

 Your doctor will check your blood pressure and urine at every appointment until you deliver your baby.
-Protein found in your urine can be a sign of pre-eclampsia.
+Protein found in your urine can be a sign of preeclampsia.

 Your little one presses down on the nerves that go from your vagina down to your legs.
 You may feel more pressure and cramping as you walk, as the baby is bouncing around in your belly.
 Lying down on your side for a while can ease your discomfort.
 But contact your doctor right away if you feel increasing, steady cramping.

-|cramping accompanied by spotting or bleeding
+|Cramping accompanied by spotting or bleeding

-|pain and cramping in the upper right side of your stomach
+|Pain and cramping in the upper right side of your stomach

-|increased, steady cramping in the third trimester
+|Increased, steady cramping in the third trimester